-The implementation of Te Rautaki Aronga Toitū | The University of Auckland Sustainability Strategy is guided by Taumata Teitei Key Performance Indicators.
+The implementation of Te Rautaki Aronga Toitū|The University of Auckland Sustainability Strategy are guided by Taumata Teitei Key Performance Indicators.
 The following table outlines suggested targets, measures, and metrics to indicate how we will track and measure success.

-Targets, measures and metrics Governance and Management Sustainability is embedded across the University high-level strategies, policies and guidelines · Key sustainability requirements are integrated into faculty and service division operating plans • Annual reporting on the University's sustainability impacts and goals using best-practice standards Education and Student Experience • Evidence that all students are exposed to sustainability values, skills, and practices, and experience transdisciplinary problem-solving in response to the grand challenges we face.
-Percentage of University courses that address SDG-related topics • EFTS enrolled in programmes that have been re/developed for strategic alignment as a proportion of total EFTS • Capture benchmark data and monitor for evidence of: increased student engagement with organisations contributing to sustainability-related work through work-integrated learning and projects - Increased student satisfaction with sustainability-related programmes - Increased student engagement on sustainability co-curricular activities - Increased student satisfaction with University's sustainability commitment Research and Innovation Measure and monitor evidence of increase of communications of University sustainability research and knowledge to wider communities • Measure and monitor research postgraduate qualifications related to the SDGs · Increase in proportion of high-impact publications in SDG-related research · Increase in proportion of citations in SDG-related research Partnerships and Engagement To be developed People and Culture To be developed Enabling Environment (and Operations) • Develop and implement a Sustainable Estate and Operations plan, in operation by 2023.
-It will include targets for: - Net zero-carbon - Water - Waste and recycling - Travel and transport - Biodiversity - Sustainable buildings and communities - Goods and services University Reputation and Relevance Times Higher Education University Impact Rankings performance: · Increased research, teaching and sustainable practices across the SDGs Increased number of top-ranked subjects in areas closely associated with sustainability and the SDGs Capture benchmark data and monitor for evidence of: - Percentage of staff and students who identify sustainability reputation in their choice of the University of Auckland
+Targets, measures and metrics Governance and management Sustainability is embedded across the University high-level strategies Key sustainability requirements are integrated into faculty and service division operating plans Annual reporting on the University's sustainability impacts and goals using best practice standards Education and Student Experience Evidence that all students are exposed to sustainability values, skills and practices, and experience transdisciplinary problemsolving in response to the grand challenges we face. % of University courses that address SDG related topics EFTS enrolled in programmes that have been re/developed for strategic alignment4 as a proportion of total EFTS Capture benchmark data and monitor for evidence of: increased student engagement with organisations contributing to sustainability-related work through work integrated learning and projects Increased student satisfaction with sustainability-related programmes Increased student engagement on sustainability cocurricular activities Increased student satisfaction with University's sustainability commitment Research and Innovation Measure and monitor evidence of increase of communications of University sustainability research and knowledge to wider communities Measure and monitor research postgraduate qualifications related to the SDGs Increase in proportion of high-impact publications in SDG-related research Increase in proportion of citations in SDG related research Partnerships and Engagement To be developed People and Culture To be developed Enabling environment (and operations) Develop and implement a sustainable Estate and Operations plan, in operation by 2023.
+It will include targets for: Net zero-carbon